Mathematics in culture:

 Math is a very concrete and exact subject.
 If you ask a child to tell you how much is 7 plus 3, the answer can’t be approximated, it has to be very precise to give the right answer.
 You are either right, or either wrong.
 And usually, children don’t get point for being almost right.
-So, more than any other object, math is causing anxiety because of the fear to be wrong, the fear of negative evaluation.

-Ways that Virtual Reality can change
+Ways that Virtual Reality can change how we educate

 We are aware of the speed of ICT development and its impact on development of our society.
 Technology is integrated in a great number of everyday activities.
 New technologies enable us to communicate faster and more easily, they open doors to millions of pieces of information and make our lives easier.